awang182-ux/Chat-With-Your-Data/README.md

 We provide example CSV files in the `sample_data/` folder for testing.

 Example questions:

+Sales Data
 - What is the average Sales by Region?
+- Which Region has the highest total Sales?
+- Which Region has the highest average Profit?

+Student Data
+- What is the average GPA by major?
+- What is the average GPA by major?
+- Rank GPA from Highest to Lowest

+Orders Data
+- What is the total Amount?
+- What is the total Amount by Customer?
 - Which Customer spent the most?
-- What is the average GPA by major?

 ## ⚙️ How It Works